 Key Takeaway: Ask questions to understands what values to your customer.
 It doesn't matter what you think is important, what is important to you should be your customer.

-2. Objections are opportunities to learn what the customer values.
+2. Objections are opportunities to learn what the customer values, so lean into objections with further questions.

 Now that I feel more comfortable actually having a conversation, how do I handle objections that prevent the conversation from moving forward?